Scholastic Journalism Week

 For Scholastic Journalism Week, JEA features several schools on social media, putting a major focus on the many ways in which scholastic newsrooms around the country are diverse.

-Schools will be able to submit to be featured in 2026, so check back here for the submission form.
+Schools are invited to submit to be featured in 2026.
 Staff will email a certificate to featured schools' administrators to acknowledge and celebrate the great work you are doing.

 Declare Scholastic Journalism Week in your hometown